Voice #1: To me, the ’70s was all about rainbows.

-Mac: That’s right.
+Mac: Yeah, that’s right. (laughs)

 Mary: Oh, yeah.

-Mac: There were a lot of memories there.
+Mac: There were a lotta memories there.

-Mac: That’s right.
+Mac: That’s right (laughs).

-Jim: I mean, bell-bottoms are coming…
+Jim: I mean, bell-bottoms are coming… Daisies-

 Mac: They are.

-John: But the white platform shoes…
+John: But the white platform shoes aren’t coming back.

-John: …Aren’t coming back.
-That’s the good news.
+John: That’s the good news.

-Mary: Well, um I was a junior and he was a sophomore.
+Mary: Well, um, I was a junior, and he was a sophomore.

 Mary: Isn’t that…

-Mary: Yeah, in high school.
+Mary: (laughing) Yeah, yeah, high school.

-Jim: You were going for the upperclassman.
+Jim: Okay, right there.
+You were going for the upper-class women.

 Mac: That’s right.
 That’s right.

-Mary: And I was in American history class, and, um, I got sent out in the hallway because I was talking too much in class.
+Mary: (laughs) And I was in American history class, and, um, I got sent out in the hallway because I was talking too much in class.
 I was standing in the hallway.
 It was a long hallway.
-I looked down, and I see this huge – looks like 24-inch-diameter – afro coming down the hallway-
+I look down, and I see this huge looks like 24-inch diameter Afro coming down the hallway-

 Mac: Yeah, it did.
 It worked for me very well.